-Some kind of passerine bird is the endemic Vanga, which has developped several completely different looking species in Madagascar, isolated from each other similar to Darwin’s finches at Galapagos island.
+Some kind of passerine bird is the endemic Vanga, which has developed several completely different looking species in Madagascar, isolated from each other similar to Darwin’s finches at Galapagos island.
 While the big Sickle-billed Vanga (Falculea palliata) has a long, sickle-like benched beak, e.g. the Helmet Vanga (Euryceros prevostii) is equipped with a very thick, bulged beak, which reaches its forehead.
-Among singing birds of Madagascar, the Drongos are widely distributed – fearless, dark feathered birds with forked tails (like the Crested Drongo, Dicrurus forficatus).
-Some species of these insect eaters wear beautiful decorative plume at their tail.
+Among singing birds of Madagascar, the Drongos are widely distributed – fearless, dark feathered birds with forked tails (like the Crested Drongo).
+Some species of these insect-eaters wear beautiful decorative plume at their tail.
 Travelers, who are really patient, can maybe luckily discover small Malagasy kingfisher (Corythornis vintsioides) at lakes and waters.

 And even if you’re not really interested in birds: Sooner or later, you will see the Madagascar weaver or red Fody at the island.
 Similar to sparrows in Europe, this bird conquered all kinds of habitats.
-During mating season, the otherwise orange-yellow males change their colours to bright red, only the eyes spare a black mask.
-Likely colourful, but much less distributed are sunbirds (Nectariniidae).
-With their benched, small beak they resemble hummingbirds, and like them they suck nectar from colourful flowers.
-Even parrots have found their way to live at the island inside the Indian Ocean.
-The smaller and greater Vasa parrot (Coracopsis spp.) remain simply black, but they can compensate their few colours easily with their really loud voices compared to other Malagasy birds.
+During mating season, the otherwise orange-yellow males change their colors to bright red, only the eyes spare a black mask.
+Likely colorful, but much less distributed are sunbirds (Nectariniidae).
+With their benched, small beak they resemble hummingbirds, and like them, they suck nectar from colorful flowers.
+Even parrots have found their way to live on the island inside the Indian Ocean.
+The Lesser and Greater Vasa Parrot remain simply black, but they can compensate their few colors easily with their really loud voices compared to other Malagasy birds.
 The third unique parrot of Madagascar is the grey-headed lovebird, a pretty little one with white-green feathers.

-At Lac Alaotra at Madagascar’s eastcoast, the last individuals of the extremly rare Madagascar pochard (Aythya innotata) try to breed and therefore save their species.
-Biologists consider this diving duck the rarest worldwide today, because some years ago, they couldn’t find more than 20 single animals in the whole country.
-It sounds unusual to tell from flamingos in Madagascar, but these animal come here from Africa to breed in big swarms undisturbed at a big saltlake in the South of the island.
+At Lac Alaotra at Madagascar’s east coast, the last individuals of the extremely rare Madagascar pochard (Aythya innotata) try to breed and therefore save their species.
+Biologists consider this diving duck the rarest worldwide today because some years ago, they couldn’t find more than 20 single animals in the whole country.
+It sounds unusual to tell from flamingos in Madagascar, but these animals come here from Africa to breed in big swarms undisturbed at a big salt lake in the South of the island.
 The salty water is no problem for them – instead, they even drink it.